Jon007/image-upload-for-bbpress/readme.txt

 * Automatically downsize images to fit specified maximum dimensions.
 * Convert all uploaded images to the same image format, if desired.
 * Set PNG and JPEG compression levels so images take up less disk space.
+* Allow users to view enlarged images in a lightbox by clicking on them within the post.
 * View total image count and file size statistics.

 == Installation ==